Fluz is a legit cash-back app with a clean user interface and two key aspects that help it stand out from the crowd.

-We’ll also look into some of the company’s marketing claims, including whether it’s possible to — as their website says — “[earn] a full time income through your Fluz network.”
+We’ll also look into some of the company’s marketing claims, including whether it is a viable source of income.

 Fluz gives you cash-back when you shop at partnered merchants and pay with the Fluz app.
-This means you need to link a payment account — which can be a debit card, credit card, PayPal or bank account — and then enter your exact purchase amount within Fluz immediately prior to checking out.
+This means you need to link a payment account — which can be a debit card, credit card, Apple Pay, PayPal or bank account — and then enter your exact purchase amount within Fluz immediately prior to checking out.
 Then, you’ll get a gift card code (for online shopping) or a QR code to scan (for in-store shopping) to pay the merchant.
-In return for this extra step, you’ll earn between 1-20% (but usually between 1-5%) of your purchase price.
+In return for this extra step, you’ll earn between 1.5% and 25% (but usually between 1.5% and 5%) of your purchase price.